More martyr families, disabled war veterans given new houses [PHOTO]

 By Ayya Lmahamad

-Azerbaijan continues to provide apartments to martyrs’ families and disabled war veterans.
+Azerbaijan continues to provide apartments, private houses and cars to martyrs’ families and disabled war veterans.

-The Ministry of Labor and Social Protection has provided 20 private houses to citizens of this category in six regions of the country- Salyan, Goranboy, Sabirabad, Khacigabul, Shirvan and Goychay.
+On December 11, the Ministry of Labor and Social Protection provided 35 private houses to citizens of this category in eleven regions of the country- Masalli, Astara, Yevlakh, Shamkir, Zagatala, Aghdash, Aghjabadi, Shamahi, Fuzuli, Jalilabad and Hacigabul regions.

 One of the social protection programmes, that is the programme to provide houses, private apartments and cars for martyrs’ families and disabled war veterans expands every year.